For consumers For business

 Vestiaire Collective

-A peer-to-peer platform that allows you to buy and sell luxury items.
-Vestiaire’s items are independently authenticated and evaluated to ensure the described condition matches the actual item you receive.
+A peer-to-peer platform for buying and selling luxury items.
+Items on the platform are independently authenticated and evaluated to ensure the described condition matches the actual item you receive.

 Cerqular Resale

-A responsible fashion retailer that makes shopping more sustainable easily accessible and affordable.
+Cerqular is a fashion retailer that makes shopping more sustainably accessible and affordable.
 Every one of its sellers and products is verified as “sustainable, organic, recycled, carbon neutral, vegan, eco-friendly, or circular”.
 Going a step further, it helps you shop from sellers closer to you, supporting local businesses.

 thredUP (US and Canada only)

-A popular online second hand shopping destination boasting 15,000 new arrivals daily.
-It is the world’s largest fashion resale marketplace with over 35k brands—from Gap to Gucci—at up to 90% off retail prices.
+A popular online second hand shopping destination boasting new arrivals daily.
+It is one of the world’s largest fashion resale marketplaces with over 55,000 brands—from Gap to Gucci—at up to 90% off retail prices.

 Thrift+ (UK only)

-A social venture that sells your donated clothes for you and splits all profits equally between you and your nominated charity, while also boasting a huge selection of second hand items to buy.
+A social venture that sells your donated clothes and splits all profits equally between you and your nominated charity, while also boasting a huge selection of second hand items to buy.

 Farfetch Pre-Owned